 Maximum scheduled time 55 hours per week plus call.
 This includes required attendance in clinical settings and educational activities.
 Call may not exceed 1:4 (7 calls maximum in 28 days) and students are excused after sign-over is completed (24 hours +2).
 No evening or night call permitted the day prior to certifying examinations.
+Clerks on 'evening' call must be sent home by 2300h at the latest.
 Please refer to the Clerkship Work Hours Policy in the Clerkship Handbook.